In the vast space of physics, we live on a small "island" that is compatible with humans.

 Alright, so, how do we keep AGIs on our island?

 However, even if the strongest models succeed at this, there will be others, like open source models, that can have all safety systems removed.
 These unsafe models can use any option — including the more-optimal, human-incompatible options — and this gives them an advantage over the safe AGIs.
-These AGIs will continue pushing other AGIs, creating a perpetual crucible effect that "burns away" accommodations for less-optimal systems — like humans.

-Some think that as AGIs get stronger, they automatically get safer.
+Because of this, some believe that as AGIs get stronger, they automatically get safer.
 They believe that if AGIs understand our world far better than we do, then they will be far better at knowing what is best for us.
 By this logic, we should rush to build the biggest possible AGIs because we have found a shortcut to building benevolent gods.

 But this does not keep these "gods" on our island.
+Ethical does not mean that they are safe.
+There is a critical process that still pushes them off our island.

 Even if these AGIs truly understand what is best for us, an AGI that stays within our "island" to accommodate humans — and use only human-compatible options — is still limited.
 The AGIs that can use any option can dominate the AGIs that are limited.
 Even if these safer AGIs tried to defend us, they would have their hands tied by safety limits, and handicapped in this competitive landscape.